asg-dev/json-visualizer/README.md

 JSON Viewer.
 The application is built primarily using React.js, bootstrapped by create-react-app.

-A quick one-minute demo of the app is also available on the root directory of the project.

 ## Running the app

 To run the app, you will need to have Node.js installed.
 You can download it